zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-visualization/self-service-data-visualization.md

 *Estimated Completion Time:* 45 minutes

 ### About Oracle Analytics Server
-Oracle Analytics Server features powerful, intuitive self service capabilities that enable analysts to identify and illustrate insights leveraging modern and innovative data discovery and data visualization techniques on an accurate and consistent data set.
+Oracle Analytics Server features powerful, intuitive self service capabilities that enable analysts to identify and illustrate insights leveraging modern and innovative data preparation, data enrichment, data discovery and data visualization techniques on an accurate and consistent data set.

 ### Objectives

 In this lab, you will explore the following features and capabilities:

-* Data Visualization and Mash Ups
+* Data Visualization, Mash Ups, Trend Lines and Forecasting
 * Custom Calculations and Maps
-* Freeform Canvases, Trend Lines, and Custom Backgrounds
+* Auto Insights

 ### Prerequisites
 This lab assumes you have: